Reviewed by

 +

-How to do a partnership firm registration?
+How to get GST registration for a partnership firm?

 +